nawabahmadreshi/documentation/pages/other/postup.md

 1. In Xcode, go to the `Capabilities` tab of your project file.
 1. Scroll down and enable `Associated Domains` if it is not already enabled. {% image src='/img/pages/getting-started/universal-app-links/enable_ass_domains.png' 3-quarters center alt='enable xcode associated domains' %}
-1. Copy your click tracking domain from the [email you received from Branch](#configure-your-app-for-your-click-tracking-domain), or retrieve it from your Epsilon Harmony settings.
+1. Copy your click tracking domain from the [email you received from Branch](#configure-your-app-for-your-click-tracking-domain), or retrieve it from your PostUp settings.
 1. In the `Domains` section, click the `+` icon and add your click tracking domain.
 For example, if your click tracking domain is `email.example.com`, add an entry for `applinks:email.example.com`.
 {% image src='/img/pages/getting-started/universal-app-links/add_domain.png' 3-quarters center alt='xcode add domain' %}